MIS - Classification of Information

 In terms of applications, information can be categorized as:

-Planning Information: these are information needed for establishing standard norms and specifications in an organization.
-This information is used in strategic, tactical and operation planning of any activity.
+Planning Information: These are the information needed for establishing standard norms and specifications in an organization.
+This information is used in strategic, tactical, and operation planning of any activity.
 Examples of such information are time standards, design standards.